dr-yst/org-x/dev-docs/progress.md

 ## Progress Overview and Next Steps

 ### Current Progress Status
 The project continues to make good progress in its initial development stage.
-We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, and other structures.
-We have also completed a significant refactoring effort, splitting the monolithic orgmode.rs file into multiple specialized modules for better organization and maintainability.
-This provides a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.
+We've successfully implemented the enhanced data model as specified in the system patterns documentation, including TodoStatus, GlobalMetadata, OrgTitle, and other structures.
+We have successfully refactored the headline representation to use the new OrgTitle structure, implemented proper property extraction from the Orgize parser, and added navigation methods to traverse the headline hierarchy.
+All parser module tests have been fixed and are now passing.
+These improvements provide a solid foundation for the application's core functionality, enabling flexible TODO state management, tag and category tracking, and efficient change detection.

 ### Immediate Challenges
-- Fix remaining test failures in parser module
 - Implement file monitoring functionality
 - Enhance content extraction to handle complex org-mode elements
 - Improve frontend UI components with interactive features